PlaidCloud/website/content/en/docs/tasks/manage-kubernetes-objects/update-api-object-kubectl-patch.md

 - All of the missing fields will be cleared when patching.
 - All fields in the `$retainKeys` list must be a superset or the same as the fields present in the patch.

 The `retainKeys` strategy does not work for all objects.
-It only works when the value of the `patchStrategy` key in a field tag in the Kubernetes source code contains `retainKeys`.
+It only works when the value of the `patchStrategy` key in a field tag in the PlaidCloud source code contains `retainKeys`.
 For example, the `Strategy` field of the `DeploymentSpec` struct has a `patchStrategy` of `retainKeys`:

 ```go
 type DeploymentSpec struct {